 Led by the Australian Government Department of Infrastructure, Transport, Regional Development, Communications and the Arts (DITRDCA), the Expert Steering Group has developed the preliminary flight paths and airspace arrangements for WSI (the project).
-The preliminary airspace design is the subject of the Draft EIS and this assessment on the impacts to human health.
+The preliminary airspace design is the subject of the EIS.